 FTA guidance provides for a variety of eligible subrecipients, including private nonprofit organizations, state or local governmental authorities, and, for projects other than traditional Section 5310 projects, operators of public transportation, including private taxi operators offering shared-ride service to the general public.
-Because Rhode Island's established priority is to fund purchase of vehicles to support the RIde program, all funds are awarded to RIPTA for vehicle purchases.
-Currently there are no subrecipients of Section 5310 funds.

 RIPTA, as the direct recipient of Rhode Island's Section 5310 funds, provides a 20% local match through its general operating funds.
-Should it be determined, at a later date, to invite the participation of subrecipients, a policy regarding local match requirements would be developed consistent with the requirements of FTA program circular 9070.1G.
+RIPTA may require subrecipients to provide or share in this local match requirement, consistent with the requirements of FTA program circular 9070.1G.

 As noted above, Rhode Island's priority for Section 5310 funding has been, since the 1980s, vehicle replacement for the RIde program.
-RIPTA procures and maintains Ride vehicles and operates Ride services, utilizing 100% of Section 5310 funds for the purchase of Ride program vehicles.
-Should it be determined, at a future date, that Section 5310 funds should be invested in other projects consistent with the priorities identified in Rhode Island's Coordinated Public Transit-Human Services Transportation Plan, a selection process and criteria will be identified and presented in an update to this State Management Plan.
-Whether formula, discretionary, or performance-based, a rationale for the selection process will be presented in the plan update, as well as procedures for assuring equity of distribution of benefits among eligible groups within the state or urbanized areas, as required by Title VI of the Civil Rights Act.
+RIPTA procures and maintains RIde vehicles and operates RIde services, utilizing 100% of Section 5310 funds for the purchase of Ride program vehicles.
+Moving forward, should Section 5310 funds be invested in other projects consistent with the priorities identified in the Coordinated Plan, a selection process and criteria will be identified.
+Whether formula, discretionary, or performance-based, a rationale for the selection process shall be published, along with procedures for assuring equity of distribution of benefits among eligible groups within the state or urbanized areas, as required by Title VI of the Civil Rights Act.